scaled/scaled/README.md

 ![Hello Scaled screenshot](http://scaled.github.io/images/screenshots/hello-scaled.png)

+## Talk about it

+A [Scaled Google Group] exists where questions, comments, suggestions and discussion of anything else related to Scaled or programmer's editors are welcome.

 ## Kick the tires

 Scaled is still in the early phases of active development.
 It is mature enough that I use it